 Dealing With Differences In Sex Drive

 Your insistence that staying in your parents' home is not the problem tells me that this has been brewing for some time, steaming like mom's broccoli.
 So, I have to ask: Have you been Talking about sex with your partner?
 I use a capital 'T' the emphasize the actual act of talking, which is not listening.
 I suspect it's you that's been verbalizing your needs without truly listening to his.
-You're aware that he doesn't like sex as much as the other things, but have you actually listened to why he's abstaining.
+You're aware that he doesn't like sex as much as the other things, but have you actually listened to why

 There could be a number of reasons why he's engaging with intimacy only verbally.
 Only by speaking with him (not to him) can you get to the bottom of the feelings he holds about sex.
 If you're committed to making this work, now's the time to set your libido aside and get to the bottom of this.
 And not that bottom... focus!